JMalaer1993/TryHackMe_Notes/Pre-Security.md

 # Network Fundamentals
  * Network - A network is just devices that are connected.
  * Internet - The internet is just a giant network made up of many tiny networks.
+The aim of the internet is
     + Private Networks - These tiny networks are called private networks.
     + Public Networks - The private networks are connected through public networks.
  * WWW - World Wide Web.
 Invented by Tim Berners-Lee in 1989.